In addition to it’s luxurious feel as a natural fiber, wool:

 Healthy Wool Practices

-Wool is a very important part of natural upholstery, so in order to understand its value in the ‘big picture’, it pays to know the process that goes on behind the scenes to produce some of the finest quality wool batting on the market.
+Wool is a very important part of natural upholstery, so in order to understand its value in the ‘big picture’, it pays to know the process that goes on behind the scenes to produce it.

 Here at NaturalUpholstery.com we advocate the use of all natural, eco-friendly, non-toxic materials.
 When sourcing these products for our own use and for use by our customers, we pay careful attention to how they are produced.
 This is especially important with regard to wool and the treatment of the animals who grow it for us.

 As you may know by now, wool comes from sheep ;) but it doesn’t end there.
 We believe the process should have a solid foundation of best practices regarding how the sheep are raised and cared for.
-Below are the wool growing criteria that our suppliers follow (this information is provided by our supplier, and refers to their practices & requirements, with which we whole-heartedly agree).
+Below are the wool growing criteria we look for when purchasing wool.

 - HEALTHY VETERINARY PRACTICES: Only certain kinds of medications and supplements are permitted to treat the sheep.
-We encourage alternative care methods to keep sheep healthy with fewer chemicals.
+Alternative care methods are encouraged to keep sheep healthy with fewer chemicals.
 Generally, sheep raised in open pastures are healthier and require less veterinary care.

-- CHEMICAL CONTROL: We oppose the use of herbicides and pesticides on fields where sheep will be grazing.
-With this in mind, we perform random spot-testing to ensure the wool has never been in contact with harmful chemicals.
+- CHEMICAL CONTROL: No herbicides or pesticides are used on fields where sheep will be grazing.
+Conscientious producers will perform random spot-testing to ensure the wool has never been in contact with harmful chemicals.

 - CARBONIZING: Wool fibers are dipped in strong acids to dissolve residual vegetable matter.